FormIt3D/autodesk-formit-360-windows-help-old/tool-library/materials.md

 ### Materials
 FormIt has a variety of tools associated with painting, editing, importing, and sending materials to Revit.
+Learn more about materials [here](/Building-the-Farnsworth-House/Materials.md)

 #### Apply Materials
 When you single click on a material preview tile in the Materials palette you are placed into the paint brush tool.
 Now you can apply materials to geometry in the model